-Families with incomes at or below 180 percent of the federal poverty level (FPL) who meet the requirements for the Starting RIght Child Care Assistance Program are eligible to receive full or partial payment for child care expenses when delivered by a CCAP approved child care provider.
-There are two avenues for qualifying for payment of child care expenses through the CCAP: categorical eligibility and income eligibility.
-Rhode Island Works Program (RIW) beneficiaries, including Youth Success Program (YS) participants, who meet all the general requirements established in this rule, are categorically eligible to receive CCAP authorized child care services.
-Working families and YS participants who are not RIW beneficiaries may be income eligible for the CCAP if they meet the requirements set forth in Section 0850.02.05.
+Families with incomes at or below 180 percent of the federal poverty level (FPL) who meet the requirements for the Starting RIght Child Care Assistance Program (CCAP) are eligible to receive full or partial payment for child care expenses when delivered by a CCAP approved child care provider.

+- A. There are two avenues for qualifying for payment of child care expenses through the CCAP: - 1.
+Categorical Eligibility The Rhode Island TANF Program extends eligibility for the CCAP to Rhode Island Works Program (RIW) cash assistance recipients, including Youth Services Program participants, who meet the need for services as established in Section 0850.02.03. - 2.
+Income Eligibility Working Rhode Island families and YS participants who are not RIW cash recipients may be income eligible for the CCAP if they meet the requirements set forth in Section 0850.02.04.

-0850.02.01 DEFINITIONS
+0850.02.01 GENERAL ELIGIBILITY REQUIREMENTS